-- Postsecondary student financial assistance provided through programs authorized under title IV and the tax code differ in three key ways.
-First, title IV grant and loan programs traditionally provide aid to students and families while students are in college, whereas tax preferences help both during the college years as well as before and after college by assisting with saving for or repaying college costs.
-Additionally, while student aid programs and tax preferences serve students and families across a wide range of income groups, some title IV programs-particularly the Pell grant program-provide much of their financial assistance to students and families whose incomes are lower, on average, than students and families who receive student loans, tax credits, and deductions, or who make use of tax-exempt saving vehicles.
-Last, students and families have more responsibility for appropriately using and thereby obtaining the benefits of tax preferences than they do with title IV aid. - Second, postsecondary tax preferences are difficult for families to understand and use correctly.
-Perhaps due to the complexity of the tax provisions, hundreds of thousands of taxpayers fail to claim tax preferences to which they are entitled or do not claim the tax preference that would be most advantageous to them. - Finally, we found that Congress has received little evidence concerning the effectiveness of assistance provided under title IV or through tax preferences, including whether such assistance increases attendance or choice.
+- Postsecondary student financial assistance provided through programs authorized under Title IV and the tax code differ in three key ways.
+First, Title IV grant and loan programs traditionally provide aid to students and families while students are in college, whereas tax preferences help both during the college years as well as before and after college by assisting with saving for or repaying college costs.
+Additionally, while student aid programs and tax preferences serve students and families across a wide range of income groups, some Title IV programs-particularly the Pell Grant program-provide much of their financial assistance to students and families whose incomes are lower, on average, than students and families who receive student loans, tax credits, and deductions, or who make use of tax-exempt saving vehicles.
+Last, students and families have more responsibility for appropriately using and thereby obtaining the benefits of tax preferences than they do with Title IV aid. - Second, postsecondary tax preferences are difficult for families to understand and use correctly.
+Perhaps due to the complexity of the tax provisions, hundreds of thousands of taxpayers fail to claim tax preferences to which they are entitled or do not claim the tax preference that would be most advantageous to them. - Third, proposals to simplify the federal financial assistance programs for postsecondary education may help to address the complexities in the current system and improve tax filers' use of education tax preferences.
+However, more research is needed to understand the range of potential benefits and costs associated with any such changes. - Finally, we found that Congress has received little evidence concerning the effectiveness of assistance provided under Title IV or through tax preferences, including whether such assistance increases attendance or choice.